How do I decide which English exam to take?

 All these exams focus on the four modules of speaking, listening, reading and writing.

 There are two versions of the IELTS exam, an Academic and a General version.
-The Academic version is required for university entrance and the General is normally required for immigration purposes.
+The Academic version is required for university entrance and some professions, such as medicine.
+The General is normally required for immigration purposes.

 The four parts to an IELTS exam are as follows: